Is a master’s degree in cybersecurity worth it?

 What is a master's degree in cybersecurity?

 Master's programs in cybersecurity build advanced and versatile technical skills for safeguarding computing systems and networks.
-Schools offer these programs in campus-based, online, and hybrid formats.
+Schools offer campus-based and online master's degrees in cybersecurity.

 Programs vary in length, but they typically cover about 30–36 credits, and full-time students can graduate in about two years.